Loading

 The other mild difference with Snappa is that its templates—while excellent—aren't as thoroughly themed as some of the other options, nor is there an easy way to search through them.
 You need to look at the defaults as a base you can customize and build from, rather than something ready-built where you're simply adding a photo and changing the words.

 If you want to make a birthday post, for example, you should look at the templates and pick one that has a layout you like, and then make it yours by adding your own images—or finding one of the included royalty-free stock images that works for you.
-You can customize it further by clicking on Effects and adding a color overlay, blur, or other adjustment—most of which serve to make any text on top of the image more legible.
+You can customize it further by adding a color overlay, blur, or other adjustment, or adding other graphical elements like balloons.

-When you're happy with how things look, click Download to save your image or Share to push it directly to your social media accounts—so long as you haven't maxed out your free posts.
+When you're happy with how things look, you can download or share your post directly to social media—so long as you haven't maxed out your free posts.
 If you have, you'll need to upgrade or save it to keep the file until the monthly limit resets.

 Snappa price: Free for 3 downloads or shares per month; from $15/month for Snappa Pro with unlimited downloads, shares, and integration with Buffer and your social media accounts.